sblum55/travel-api-frontend/README.md

 1. When the user is on their profile they can see all saved countries
 1. Be able to search for country with name
 1. When search happens country shows up on screen
-1. Give user ability to look at indepth country info by navigating to new screen(showing name, language, currency, required vaccines and travel advisories)

 # Wireframes
 #### Homepage/Sign-in screen